Drive sales on autopilot with ecommerce-focused features

 - Open rates indicate which email format performs best with your subscribers

-- A low email open rate can hurt email sender’s reputation and eventually affect deliverability
+- A low email open rate can hurt your email sender’s reputation and eventually affect deliverability

 - Open rates are precursors for other critical email marketing metrics like click-through and conversion rates